The chiPower transformation: a valid alternative to logratio transformations in compositional data analysis: Material and Methods

 \subsection{The chiPower transformation: chi-square standard- ization, with preliminary power transformation}

 In correspondence analysis (CA), usually applied to a matrix of counts, the rows are first divided out by their totals to get so-called row profiles, synonymous with compositions -- see, for example, \cite{Greenacre:16a}.
 In CoDA terminology, CA automatically closes the rows, and -- if the analysis is considered column-wise -- it symmetrically closes the columns to get column profiles.
-In a closed compositional data matrix, the compositions in the rows are already profiles, so closure in CA does not change them.
+In a closed compositional data matrix, the compositions in the rows are already profiles, so closing in CA does not change them.
 The row profiles in CA are weighted proportionally to the original marginal row totals, but in the case of compositions these marginal sums are all equal, so there is uniform weighting on the rows.
-Finally, distances between profiles in CA are chi-square distances, defined as Euclidean distances after standardizing each compositional value $x_j$ by dividing by the square root of its expected value, the column (part) mean $\bar{x}_j$: i.e., $x_j / \sqrt{\bar{x}_j}$ -- this is called the chi-square standardization.
+Finally, distances between profiles in CA are chi-square distances, which are Euclidean distances after standardizing each compositional value $x_j$ by dividing by the square root of its expected value, the column (part) mean $\bar{x}_j$ (see, for example, \cite{GreenacrePrimicerio:13}, chapter 4): i.e., $x_j / \sqrt{\bar{x}_j}$ -- this is called the chi-square standardization.
+In the chiPower transformation, the $x_j$ will be raised to power $\lambda$ and closed, again giving compositions, and then divided by their respective columns means.

 For the present purpose, the Box-Cox power transformation is defined for positive $x$ as: